-Vail and Beaver Creek: All instructors will receive 1 Flex Credit per hour for non-paid, in-house, elective training up to a total of 50 Credits.
-Any paid training (Required or Prescribed) does not count toward these 50 Credits.
-This is solely for Elective, non-paid trainings.
+• Vail and Beaver Creek: All instructors will receive 1 Flex Credit per hour for non-paid, in-house, elective training up to a total of 50 Credits.
+Season Kickoff, Safety Quiz and other Required Training are included in these 50 credits.
+Training prescribed by your supervisor, which is also paid, does NOT count toward these 50 credits.